May 16, 2020 | Dog Bites

 Talk to a St. Louis Dog Bite Lawyer Now

-If you are the victim of a dog attack by a Rottweiler in St. Louis, the sooner the incident is reported to St. Louis Animal Control, injuries are documented, and a lawyer is consulted about the incident, the better.
+If you are the victim of a dog attack by a Rottweiler in St. Louis, the sooner the incident is reported to St. Louis Animal Control, injuries are documented, and a STL personal injury lawyer is consulted about the incident, the better.
 While Rottweiler dog attacks are a common occurrence, many dog bite attacks go unreported every year.

 Reporting an attack can help prevent other potential victims from being attacked by the dangerous breed.
 It’s also compelling proof of the dog owner’s liability for your medical expenses, pain and suffering, lost wages, property damage, and other damages caused in the attack.